AdobeDocs/document-cloud-learn.en/help/sign/admin/advanced-account-sharing.md

 >[!NOTE]
 >
 >Advanced Account Sharing is only available for Enterprise-level plans.
 Technical Support can enable Advanced Sharing but once it is enabled, it changes the relationships of the shared objects in a way that cannot be reversed.
-For this reason, it is recommended that you contact your Customer Success Manager and have a trial account set up for you to test the functionality and verify it permits everything that you want to accomplish.
+For this reason, it is recommended that you contact your Adobe Account Team and have a trial account set up for you to test the functionality and verify it permits everything that you want to accomplish.

 >[!VIDEO](https://video.tv.adobe.com/v/40186?hidetitle=true)